 Phillip McGilton (No. 22 – replaced by Scott Speed/Michael Annett at Kansas)

 No. of Rookies to Finish in the Top 10: 0

 Rookie of the Race: Scott, finished 13th

 Worth Noting/Points Shuffle

-Up Next: The Craftsman Truck Series heads to Kentucky Speedway in two weeks for the Built Ford Tough 225 presented by the Greater Cincinnati Ford Dealers.
-The qualifying record was set in 2000 and is held by Bryan Reffner with a speed of 168.460 mph.
-The defending race winner is Hornaday.
-Coverage begins Saturday night at 7:30 p.m.
-ET on SPEED.
-The race can also be heard on your local MRN affiliate.
+Up Next: The Craftsman Truck Series takes a few weeks off after running seven races in a row.
+They’ll next head to Kentucky Speedway for the Built Ford Tough 225 presented by the Greater Cincinnati Ford Dealers on July 19.
+In 2007, Skinner led 133 of 200 laps to score his fourth win of the season.
+Coverage begins at 7:00 p.m.
+ET on SPEED; the race can also be heard on your local MRN affiliate.

 About the author

 Content Director Beth heads up management of our 30-person staff, acting as Tom’s main assistant with technology and personnel while working as Frontstretch’s Truck Series expert.
 The author of Truckin’ Thursdays and the coordinator of the site’s pre and post-race coverage, she also runs a periodic charity column that spotlights when NASCAR gives back.
 A childhood transplant to Texas, Beth is a 15-year writing veteran who has contributed content to BRANDT and Athlon Sports, among other outlets.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com

 We hate spam.
 Your email address will not be sold or shared with anyone else.